 In previous chapters we learned how to operate input and output peripherals but those rely on wire, we simply need wire to send and receive signals.
 But as we all know technology is always evolving, another concept comes around that is transmit signal not through wire but wirelessly.
 For that we use Bluetooth for now.

-There are many technologies had been developed on wireless concept most common are Bluetooth, GSM (cellular), WiFi (Wireless Fidelity) etc. but all have them one thing in common i.e. they need antenna for signal receiving or/& transmission.
+There are many technologies developed on wireless concepts most common are Bluetooth, GSM (cellular), WiFi (Wireless Fidelity) etc. but all have one thing in common i.e. they need antenna for signal receiving or/& transmission.

 Wireless technology gives us a great advantage because wired signal transmission over longer distance was a challenge which is overcome by wireless technology.

 In this chapter we will learn how to use Bluetooth for communication between two devices.

 Wouldn’t it is cool to control electronic or electrical devices like robots, AC appliances (fan, tube light, TV etc.) or any automated machine from your smartphone?

 It helps us to exchange data from one device to other device by communicating wirelessly (using wireless technology followed by some standard protocols).

 It is a standard wire-replacement communications protocol and designed for short range communication using low range trans-receiver microchips.